-The provision is determined using actuarial valuation prepared by an independent actuary.
+For the annual actuarial valuation, the provision is determined using actuarial valuation prepared by an independent actuary.
 The actuarial valuation involved making assumptions about discount rate, medical inflation rate and life expectancy.
 As such, the estimated provision amount is subject to significant uncertainty.
-The assumptions used to estimate the provision are as disclosed in Note 13.
+The assumptions used to estimate the provision are as disclosed in Note

-(ii) Deferred tax asset recognition
+Deferred tax asset recognition (ii)